alocay/FuzzyJS/README.md

 // inverts and invokes the given callback with the new modified image fuzzy(img2).invert().draw(null, { callback: addNewImage, width: 500 });

-// adds a color filter and sets 'img3' to the modified image.
-Also calls 'addNewImage' with a new image (with the same modification) with a width of 500. fuzzy(canvas).colorFilter(fuzzy.colorFilters.RED).draw(img3, { callback: addNewImage, width: 500 });
+// adds a color filter and sets 'img3' to the modified image
+// also calls 'addNewImage' with a new image (with the same modification) with a width of 500 fuzzy(canvas).colorFilter(fuzzy.colorFilters.RED).draw(img3, { callback: addNewImage, width: 500 });

 // inverts and returns the canvas